 For more information on jobs and career prospects for graduates of this programme, visit our German pages by switching the language toggle in the upper right corner.

-For this bachelor’s programme, there are formal requirements that you must fulfil in order to be able to start the programme.
-There are also various personal requirements that you should meet.
+For this bachelor’s degree programme, there are formal requirements that you must fulfil in order to be able to start the programme.
+In addition, there are personal requirements that you should meet.

 Formal requirements